strobsi/awesome-team-building/README.md

 - [Taboo](https://playtaboo.app/) Taboo online
 - [TheWikiGame](https://www.thewikigame.com/) - Navigate from one random wikipedia page to another in a group challenge
 - [WordsGame](https://slack.com/apps/ALNK95FB7-wordsgame?tab=more_info) - SCRIBBLE like game to find words within a character array and type them into a slack channel.
+- [Psych!](https://apps.apple.com/us/app/psych-outwit-your-friends/id1005765746) Android and iOS app to trick team mates by creating fake answers for real questions.
+One is psyched when selecting a fake answer from the colleagues instead of the real one.

 ## Get To Know's